Updated: Oct 21

 1) Avoid direct exposure of sunlight :

-Paintings when kept under the sunlight are likely susceptible to fading.
+Paintings, when kept under the sunlight, are likely susceptible to fade.
 Warm temperature and the rays can drain out the colors leaving it dull and bleak.
 In the exposure of sunlight, the paper may become brittle.
 Therefore, hang your painting in a cool and dry place to keep the authenticity of the artwork alive.

 2) Humidity :

 Do not stow your artwork in a room having more than 50% of humidity.
 The saturated environment may lead to smudging and color bleeding.
 Use cloth covers to cover your artwork instead of plastic ones as the humid air can lead to the growth of mould.

 Artwork needs frequent cleaning so that it doesn't lose its charm.
 Do not clean your artwork with cleaners or water as it may dim its coloring making it dull.
 Use a brush or a cotton cloth for dusting it.
 Do not clean if the paint is peeling off.

 4) Avoid touching :

 Do not touch paintings with bare hands as the natural oil can affect it and may leave fingerprints.
 Wear clean cotton gloves instead.

 When storing a painting place cardboard on the edges and acid-free paper on both sides to prevent bending.
 Place wax paper or glad wrap in sketchbook drawings to prevent smudging.
 Do not place painting one above the other, which can lead to puckering and paint cracking.

 It is advised to use fixatives on graphite, charcoal, and pastel work to prevent smudging.
 It also enhances its durability.
 Avoid using hair sprays as an alternative as it may cause a yellowing effect.